 Restoring Chesapeake Bay habitats

-Restoration is an issue for many governments
+Restoration is an issue for many governments.

 Efforts to restore the environment of Chesapeake Bay, one the largest estuaries in the world, are paying dividends according to new research.
 The findings suggest that reduced nutrient inputs and improved water clarity have resulted in increased abundance and diversity of submerged vegetation, with reductions in the proportion of exotic species.

 Like many estuaries around the world, Chesapeake Bay has suffered from environmental degradation due to excess nutrients resulting from human activities such as sewage effluent discharge.
-However, its drainage basin covers 165,000 square kilometers spanning six states and it receives nutrients from many sources, making restoration a difficult and costly undertaking.
+However, its drainage basin covers 165,000 square kilometres spanning six states and it receives nutrients from many sources, making restoration a difficult and costly undertaking.

 "People want to know that money spent on ecosystem restoration is having tangible results, but many feel that efforts to clean up Chesapeake Bay have so far had limited success,” said researcher Dr Henry Ruhl of the National Oceanography Centre in Southampton, UK.